neumanbrett/qvscode/README.md

 #### Settings Mode

 If the script finds a `qvscode_settings` file in `$HOME/.qvscode_settings` then it will import the variables into the script.
 The template requires specific keywords to pull values in.
 It is *highly* recommended to copy the repository's `qvscode_settings_template` to your `$HOME` directory, rename it to `.qvscode_settings`, and then modify the values for each argument instead of manually creating the settings file.
-The format for the template:
+The template can also be found in `/glade/work/csgteam/qvscode` The format for the template:

 ```
 system=casper